ArthurGareginyan/arthurgareginyan.github.io/README.md

 This is the code for my personal website - [www.arthurgareginyan.com](http://www.arthurgareginyan.com) - it's a static site built with Adobe Muse.

+## DON'T CLONE THIS REPO!
+### THE SPACEX-CHIMP WEBSITE IS PROTECTED BY INTERNATIONAL COPYRIGHT LAW.

 ## Under the hood

 #### Hosting